cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 SELECT distance, employee_name FROM employee_recursive;
 ```

 The typical form of a recursive query is an initial condition, followed by `UNION [ALL]`, followed by the recursive part of the query.
 Be sure that the recursive part of the query will eventually return no tuples, or else the query will loop indefinitely.
-See [WITH Queries (Common Table Expressions)](../../admin_guide/query/topics/CTE-query.html#topic_zhs_r1s_w1b)in the *Cloudberry Database Administrator Guide* for more examples.

 This example uses `LATERAL` to apply a set-returning function `get_product_names()` for each row of the `manufacturers` table: